chapel-lang/chapel/man/chpl.rst

 **--dynamic**

     Use dynamic linking when generating the final binary.
-If neither **--dynamic** or **--static** are specified, use the backend compiler’s default.
+If neither **--dynamic** or **--static** are specified, use the backend compiler's default.

 **-I, --hdr-search-path <dir>**

-    Add dir to the back-end C compiler’s search path for header files.
+    Add dir to the back-end C compiler's search path for header files.

 **--ldflags <flags>**